peter88213/yw-timeline/docs/usage.md

 ### On the Timeline side

-#### Items
-- Each event of the "Item" category is synchronized with yWriter.
-Such events appear in yWriter as items.
-Although the date/time stamps of these special events are not visible in yWriter, they determine the order in yWriter's item list.
-- An item ID is a string looking like "ItemID:1".
-It is auto-generated and must not be changed manually.
-- An "Item category" event can not be a "Scene" event at the same time.
-When creating a new yWriter project from a timeline, the "Item" category has priority over the "Scene" label.
-- You can add and remove "Item" events in Timeline.
-- Changes to the event text affect the item short name during synchronization.
-- Changes to the event description affect the item description during synchronization.

-#### Scenes
 - A scene ID is a string looking like "ScID:1".
 It is auto-generated and must not be changed manually.
 - Only events with a label containing the string "Scene" (user input) or a scene ID (auto-generated) are exported as scenes to a new yWriter project.
 - When generating a new yWriter project from a timeline the first time, "Scene" labels are replaced with scene ID labels.